 What are the benefits of document attestation?

 In most cases, the benefit is fulfilment of a mandatory requirement for truth and authenticity of evidence in support of an application (be it for personal or business use).
 Without attestation, an employer or other entity requesting evidence in support of an overseas job application or business activity, will be unable to accept the validity of that evidence.

-If you need attestation for a move abroad, our online process for personal and corporate clients makes it easy.
-Our relationships with the major embassies and consulates in Sydney and Canberra, as well as DFAT, cut through the red tape for an efficient, end-to-end process for document attestation and full legalisation for your next big move.
+If you need attestation for a move abroad, our online process for personal document attestation and corporate document attestation clients makes it easy.
+Our relationships with the major embassies and consulates in Sydney and Canberra, as well as DFAT, cut through the red tape for an efficient, end-to-end process for document attestation and full document verification for your next big move.

 Skip the embassy.
 Skip the DFAT queue.
 Skip the admin.
-Take the stress out of document legalisation and let us manage the entire process for you.
+Take the stress out of notary attestation and the entire process and let us manage your attestation for you.